0%

 • 2

-Proper Height: Keeps your head aligned with your spine (not too high or low)
+Proper Loft (Height): Keeps your head aligned with your spine - not tilted up or down

 • 3